Masari (MSR) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Masari Historical Price

-According to the latest data gathered on Masari live price page, the current price of Masari is 0.01921006USD.
-The circulating supply of Masari(MSR) is 17.99M MSR , giving it a market capitalization of $345.54K.
+According to the latest data gathered on Masari live price page, the current price of Masari is 0.02004251USD.
+The circulating supply of Masari(MSR) is 17.99M MSR , giving it a market capitalization of $360.52K.

 The Masari Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of MSR based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.